 Consider a beehive and honeycomb as an analogy.
 In a Series LLC (SLLC), one master entity (the honeycomb) includes as many or as few “cells” as the “members” of the colony decide to create.
-Each is independent or each can be co-dependent.
-The extent of the relationship is determined solely by the bees (investors, members – “owners”).
+Each is independent, or each can be codependent.
+The extent of the relationship is determined solely by the bees (investors, members, “owners”).

-Ignoring all the other potential advantages and benefits of an SLLC, the focus here is on minimizing or avoiding tax liabilities by legally exploiting local, state and federal regulations.
+Ignoring all the other potential advantages and benefits of an SLLC, the focus here is on minimizing or avoiding tax liabilities by legally exploiting local, state, and federal regulations.
 But before we start, a few ground rules:

 But, understandably, most folks pay most attention to the impact that the IRS makes on net revenues and income.
 Since the feds are the biggest and most commonly shared threat to putting money into the bank, let’s focus on the 800-pound bear in the room.

-The good news is that Papa Bear has consistently issued letters, opinions and directives that incorporate language in favorable to, in support of, protecting the legal rights of SLLC‘s and their participants.
-Even with those cases wherein the treatment of each series was not at issue, U.S. Tax Courts have classified each series as a separately regulated investment company.
+The good news is that Papa Bear/Uncle Sam has consistently issued letters, opinions, and directives that incorporate language in favorable to, in support of, protecting the legal rights of SLLC‘s and their participants.
+Even with those cases wherein the treatment of each series was not at issue, U.S. Tax Courts have classified each series as a separately-regulated investment company.

-Although the case at hand involved a “trust” participating in a “series trust”, the message was clear in creating solid-steel walls, rather than just wax, between each “cell of the honeycomb.
-Whenever well-documented accounting procedures, a clear Operating Agreement and sound business practices support the integrity of an SLLC, any and all tax benefits are due the participants.
+Although the case at hand involved a “trust” participating in a “series trust,” the message was clear in creating solid steel walls, rather than just wax, between each cell of the honeycomb.
+Whenever well-documented accounting procedures, a clear Operating Agreement, and sound business practices support the integrity of an SLLC, any and all tax benefits are due the participants.

-“Check the Box” and “pass-through” returns are options available to all, as mandated by state and federal law.
+“Check the Box” and "passthrough LLC" returns are options available to all, as mandated by state and federal law.
 With the advance guidance and advice of experts during the planning stages, individual circumstance allows for individual strategies, regardless of fellow members’ decisions.

-As the popularity of SLLC’s continues to grow exponentially, lawmakers and taxing agencies have been hard-pressed to maintain the pace.
+As the popularity of series LLCs continues to grow exponentially, lawmakers and taxing agencies have been hard-pressed to maintain the pace.
 At the same time, such states as New York (through its Department of Taxation and Finance) has already issued the opinion that, “… for the purposes of personal income tax, all of the series will be treated as ‘partnerships’, which the authors interpret to mean that each series is to be treated as a separate LLC.”

 We’d be lying if any claim were made that there is a universally-applicable “silver bullet” or magical solution to the tax ramifications of any investment or enterprise.
 One size does not fit all.
-But no matter what your federal tax bracket, your local and state tithes, may be … whether building your 1st home or investing in a casino on the Las Vegas Strip … even if you’ve owned a “Mom & Pop” family business for 3 generations … SLLC’s are worth exploring.
+But no matter what your federal tax bracket, your local and state tithes, may be … whether building your first home or investing in a casino on the Las Vegas Strip … even if you’ve owned a “Mom & Pop” family business for 3 generations … series LLCs are worth exploring.